Houston Personal Injury Lawyer

 Will My Houston Personal Injury Attorney Need to File a Lawsuit in My Case?

 In fact, the majority of personal injury lawsuits filed in the state court system settle before ever going to trial.
-Filing a lawsuit merely begins the litigation process, and the parties typically then partake in discovery.
+Filing a lawsuit merely begins the litigation process, and the parties typically then partake in evidence discovery.
 Written discovery typically consists of:

 • Interrogatories, in which the parties to the case exchange information about how the accident occurred